LupenBone/Eldralis-rpg-system/README.md

-# Eldralis: Primal Awakening – RPG System for SillyTavern
+# Eldralis: Primal Awakening – RPG System for SillyTavern ( Beta 1 for Testing )

 A complete Dark Fluff anthro RPG system for SillyTavern, powered by DeepSeek V4 Flash Thinking.